What is encopresis?

-Encopresis is typically diagnosed based on reported symptoms, medical history, and a physical exam.
+Encopresis is typically diagnosed based on the reported symptoms, a medical history, and a physical exam.
 The physical exam may involve an examination of the rectum.
-The physician will be looking for a large amount of dried and hard fecal matter.
+Your child’s doctor will be looking for a large amount of dried and hard fecal matter.

 An abdominal X-ray can help determine the amount of fecal buildup, but it’s often not necessary or recommended.

 A psychological evaluation may be used to look for an underlying emotional cause for this problem.

 Removing the blockage

-Your child’s physician might prescribe or recommend a product to remove the blockage and relieve constipation.
+Your child’s doctor might prescribe or recommend a product to remove the blockage and relieve constipation.
 Such products may include:

 There are several lifestyle changes that can help your child overcome encopresis.

 Adopting a diet high in fiber will encourage the flow of bowel movements.
-Examples of high-fiber foods include strawberries, raisin bran, beans, grapes, and broccoli.
+Examples of high-fiber foods include:

-Drinking eight 8-oz. glasses of water daily can help keep stools soft for easy passage.
-Restricting caffeine consumption can also assist in preventing dehydration.
+For children ages 4 to 8, drinking five cups of water daily can help keep stools soft for easy passage.
+Restricting caffeine consumption can also help prevent dehydration.

 Daily exercise helps move materials through the intestines.
 Encourage your child to exercise regularly.
 Limiting media time may increase your child’s activity level.

-Employ behavioral techniques to reward your child for using the toilet, eating high-fiber foods, and not soiling his or her pants.
-Rewards can range from positive praise to tangible objects, as long as there is consistency.
+Employ behavioral techniques to reward your child for using the toilet, eating high-fiber foods, and not soiling their pants.
+Rewards can range from positive praise to tangible objects, as long as there’s consistency.
 Avoid scolding your child for soiling.
-This can induce anxiety toward toileting.
+This can increase their anxiety about going to the bathroom.
 Instead, try to stay neutral after a soiling incident.

 If emotional distress or an underlying behavioral problem is present, your child may need psychological counseling.
-A counselor can help address contributing issues.
+A counselor can help address related issues.
 They can help children develop coping skills and build self-esteem.
 They can also teach effective behavior modification techniques to parents.